Miakpalmer/Miakpalmer/README.md

 - 👋 Hi, I’m Mia

-- 👀 I’m interested in coding (of course), playing piano, animals and basketball
+- 👀 I’m into coding (obviously), playing piano, and basketball

-- 🌱 I’m currently learning Software Engineering and Web design/development
+- 🌱 Currently learning Software Engineering, Web Dev, and Operating Systems

-- 💞️ I’m looking to collaborate on nothing right now
+- 💞️ Not looking to collaborate on anything right now

-- 📫 How to reach me: know me in real life
+- 📫 How to reach me: you gotta know me IRL

-- ⚡ Fun fact: I am pretty swag once you get to know me
+- ⚡ Fun fact: I’m pretty swag once you get to know me

 <!---
 Miakpalmer/Miakpalmer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.